antzkr/LUKS-Mount-Bash-Function/README.md

 # LEGAL

-Please note that by downloading and running this script you acknowledge that I am not responsible or liable for any damages or losses arising from your use or inability to use the script and or software used under this script.
+Please note that by downloading and running this bash function you acknowledge that I am not responsible or liable for any damages or losses arising from your use or inability to use the script and or software used under this script.
 You are solely responsible for your use of this script.
 If you harm someone or get into a dispute with a 3rd party, you consent to me waiving any involvement.